Peter Van Dievoet: Public functions

+Van Dievoet occupied various public offices.
+From 1713 to 1723, between ages 52 and 62, he was one of The Eight and then Dean (judge) of the Drapery Court, a Brussels institution comparable to a chamber of commerce, whose members were called the "brothers of the Guild".
+At the end of his term, he became a member of the magistrate as a Councilor of the City of Brussels from 1723 to 1724.
+After that, he left public life.
+A pious man, he had been, until the end of his life, a marguillier (churchwarden) of the Church of St. Michael and St. Gudula.

+He died in Brussels on 2 March 1729, at the age of 68.

+Work

+General

-Already during his lifetime, Van Dievoet was considered a renowned sculptor.
-Long after his death, a report of the magistrates of Brussels to Prince Charles Alexander of Lorraine, Governor of the Habsburg Netherlands, dated 27 September 1771, quotes Van Dievoet in a list of "very remarkable Brussels sculptors".
-From his Brussels work, we still know only of the pieces mentioned by Guillaume Des Marez, while waiting for other "discoveries" or authentications.
-He is mainly known there for his realisations and conceptions of many of the guild houses of the famous Grand-Place.
+Long after van Dievoet's death, a report of the magistrates of Brussels to Prince Charles Alexander of Lorraine, Governor of the Habsburg Netherlands, dated 27 September 1771, quotes van Dievoet in a list of "very remarkable Brussels sculptors".
+From his Brussels work, only the pieces mentioned by Guillaume Des Marez are known.
+He is mainly known there for his design and execution of many of the guild houses of Brussels' Grand-Place.

-The following are his work as described by Des Marez:
+The following works are described by Des Marez:

 The House of the White Lamb

-The sculptures on the facade of the 1696-built House of the White Lamb (Maison de l'Agneau Blanc) on the Rue du Marché aux Herbes/Grasmarkt are the work of Van Dievoet.
+The sculptures on the facade of the 1696 built House of the White Lamb (Maison de l'Agneau Blanc) on the Rue du Marché aux Herbes/Grasmarkt are the work of van Dievoet.

 The Grand-Place

 Van Dievoet sculpted the facades of the following guild halls on the Grand-Place: La Maison du Sac (Grand-Place, number 4), La Maison du Cornet (number 6), La Maison de l'Arbre d'Or or the House of Brewers (number 10), La Maison de la Chaloupe d'Or (number 24-25).
 He was also the architect for Le Heaume (number 34).